kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Service Map in Azure Log Analytics.
 - [ ] Profiler in Azure Application Insights.
 - [ ] Availability tests in Azure Application Insights.
-- [x] Application Map in Azure Application Insights.
+- [ ] Application Map in Azure Application Insights.

 ### You have an approval process that contains a condition.
 The condition requires that releases be approved by a team leader before they are deployed.
 You have a poky stating that approvals must occur within eight hour.
 You discover that deployments fail if the approvals take longer than two hours.
 You need to ensure that the deployments only fail if the approvals take longer than eight hours.
 Solution: From Post-deployment conditions, you modify the Time between re-evaluation of gates option.
 Does this meet the goal?

 - [ ] Yes.
-- [x] No.
+- [ ] No.

 ### You use Azure Artifacts to host NuGet packages that you create.
 You need to make one of the packages available to anonymous users outside your organization.
 The solution must minimize the number of publication points.
 What should you do?

-- [x] Create a new feed for the package.
+- [ ] Create a new feed for the package.
 - [ ] Publish the package to a public NuGet repository.
 - [ ] Promote the package to a release view.
 - [ ] Change the feed URL of the package.

 ### Your company creates a web application.
-You need to recommend a solution that automatically sends to Microsoft Teams a dairy summary of the exceptions that occur m the application.
+You need to recommend a solution that automatically sends to Microsoft Teams a dairy summary of the e ceptions that occur m the application.
 Which two Azure services should you recommend?

 - [ ] Microsoft Visual Studio App Center.
 - [ ] Azure DevOps Project.
-- [x] Azure Logic Apps.
+- [ ] Azure Logic Apps.
 - [ ] Azure PipelinesAzure Application Insights.
-- [x] Azure Application Insights.
+- [ ] Azure Application Insights.

 ### Your company has a project in Azure DevOps for a new web application.
 The company identifies security as one of the highest priorities.
 You need to recommend a solution to minimize the likelihood that infrastructure credentials will be leaked.
 What should you recommend?

 - [ ] Add a Run Inline Azure PowerShell task to the pipeline.
 - [ ] Add a PowerShell task to the pipeline and run Set-AzureKeyVaultSecret.
-- [x] Add a Azure Key Vault task to the pipeline.
+- [ ] Add a Azure Key Vault task to the pipeline.
 - [ ] Add Azure Key Vault references to Azure Resource Manger templates.

 ### Your company has a hybrid cloud between Azure and Azure Stack.
 The company uses Azure DevOps for its CI/CD pipelines.
 Some applications are built by using Erlang and Hack.
 You need to ensure that Erlang and Hack are supported as part of the build strategy across the hybrid cloud.
 The solution must minimize management overhead.
-What should you use to execute the build pipeline?
+What should you use to e ecute the build pipeline?

 - [ ] Azure DevOps self-hosted agents on Azure DevTest Labs virtual machines.
-- [x] Azure DevOps self-hosted agents on virtual machine that run on Azure Stack.
+- [ ] Azure DevOps self-hosted agents on virtual machine that run on Azure Stack.
 - [ ] Azure DevOps self-hosted agents on Hyper-V virtual machines.
 - [ ] Microsoft-hosted agent.